Māori mythology: Hina and Tinirau

-Māui turned Hina's husband, Irawaru, into the first dog (kurī) after a dispute they had during a fishing trip.
+Māui turned the husband of Hina, Irawaru, into the first dog (kurī) after a dispute they had during a fishing trip.
 Once they reached the shore Māui crushed Irawaru underneath the canoe, breaking his back and stretching out his limbs, turning him into a dog.
 Upon learning of this, Hina threw herself to the ocean.
 Instead of drowning, she was carried across the waves to Motutapu, where she became the wife of Chief Tinirau, son of Tangaroa.
 She took on the name Hinauri to reflect her mood since Māui changed Irawaru.

 With Tinirau, Hina became the mother of Tūhuruhuru.
 The tohunga, Kae, performed the baptism ritual for the child, and so Tinirau allowed Kae to ride his pet whale (possibly a taniwha), Tutunui, in order to return home.
-This proved to be a mistake on Tinirau's part, as despite his strict instructions to the contrary, Kae rode Tutunui into shallow water where he became stranded and died.
+This proved to be a mistake on the part of Tinirau, as despite his strict instructions to the contrary, Kae rode Tutunui into shallow water where he became stranded and died.
 Kae and his people then used the whale's flesh for food.
 Hinarau and a party of women put Kae to sleep with a magical lullaby and brought him back to Motutapu.
 After he woke he was taunted and killed.
 This broke out into a war, a notable event of which Whakatau assisted Tinirau in burning his enemies.

 In a South Island variant of that myth, Tinirau and Tutunui met Kae who was in a canoe.
 Kae borrowed Tutunui, and Tinirau borrowed a nautilus from his friend Tautini in a continued search for Hineteiwaiwa.
 When Tinirau smells the wind he realises Tutunui is being roasted.

-In a very different variant, Hina was Māui's wife.
+In a very different variant, Hina was the wife of Māui.
 Over a period of time where Hina visited a bathing pool Te Tunaroa, the father of eels, molested Hina.
-As revenge, Māui cut Te Tunaroa's body into bits, throwing them into different habitats where they became different kinds of fish; conger eels, freshwater eels, lampreys, and hagfish.
+As revenge, Māui cut the body of Te Tunaroa into bits, throwing them into different habitats where they became different kinds of fish; conger eels, freshwater eels, lampreys, and hagfish.